GiraffeReversed/edulint/docs/source/configuration.rst

 Python-specific
 """""""""""""""

-``python-specific`` enables those messages that improve the code, but are specific to Python:
+The ``python-specific`` extension group enables those messages that improve the code, but are specific to Python:

 .. message-table::
    python-specific